tyknkd/news-analyzer/README.md

 ## Live Production Deployment

 ## API
-The REST API entry point is `\api`.
+The REST API entry point is `/api`.
 [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) principles are applied in order to facilitate hypermedia-driven discovery of the endpoints within the API.

 ## Local Setup
 To run the app locally, you can either (A) run the app fully containerized on a local machine or (B) run each server (web, data collector, data analyzer) from separate terminals with only the database and message queue in Docker containers.
 Either way, you must perform the preliminary environment setup first.
+(The following commands are for a Linux/Unix environment.)

 ### Preliminary Environment Setup
 1. Install [Docker Engine](https://www.docker.com/).